-One of the most common questions I hear from new Keto diet followers is, “What is bulletproof coffee and do I have to drink that?”
+One of the most common questions I hear from new Keto diet followers is, “What is bulletproof coffee, and do I have to drink that?”
 The simple answer is no, you don’t have to drink anything.
 You will still lose weight on the keto diet without bulletproof coffee!
 But for the sake of argument, let’s take a look at what it is and why so many people swear by it.

-Ketogenic disciples enjoy a diet that is high fat, average protein, and low carbohydrate.
+Ketogenic disciples enjoy a diet that is high in fat, average protein, and low in carbohydrates.
 Some are challenged by meeting the fat “goals” of the day and find that their morning coffee offers a vehicle for adding fats into their morning routine.
 Fat, as we know, is satiating and curbs hunger.
 Further, some feel the “bulletproof coffee” provides mental clarity and starts their day with a clean boost.

-Additional benefits of bulletproof coffee include how it helps to prolong eating of the first meal of the day.
+Additional benefits of bulletproof coffee include how it helps to prolong the eating of the first meal of the day.
 Many try to “fast” as long as possible between their last meal at night, and their first meal in the morning to assist with weight loss.
 Fat added to your morning coffee will curb your appetite, allowing you to “break the fast” with breakfast a bit later in the day.

 Do I have to buy a special brand of coffee?
 Nope.
 Any coffee will do.
 Coffee in and of itself has ZERO CARBS, ZERO CALORIES, and ZERO FAT.
 So, drink up!
-It’s what we add to coffee that make it the “bulletproof” style.
+It’s what we add to coffee that makes it the “bulletproof” style.
 “But I’ve seen Bulletproof coffee in stores?”
 You might say.
 Note that some ingenious marketer trademarked the phrase “Bulletproof” and slapped it on his label of prepared coffee.
 You do not have to buy this!
 (In fact, upon careful review of the nutrition label of such brand, you might even find some offensive ingredients like artificial everything… just sayin’).

 Popular Keto-friendly coffee additives:

 - Unsalted Butter Kerrygold brand is popular, but let’s be honest here, any unsalted butter will do unless you have an incredible palate.
 Kerrygold branded butter is made from the cream of grass-fed Irish cows, so apparently that must taste better!
 Whether due to its high-quality cream or perhaps due to the current keto coffee craze, Kerrygold brand butter is currently the third best-selling butter in the U.S.!
-It’s sold at Wal-Mart, Costco and major retailers.
+It’s sold at Walmart, Costco, and major retailers.

 - Ghee (clarified butter, popular with Indian cooking)